jstet/Initial_Server_Setup/README.md

 Initial_Server_Setup
 =========

-This Ansible performs the usual steps to prepare a server for hosting apps exposed to the public.
+This Ansible role performs the usual steps to prepare a server for hosting apps that are exposed to the public.

 Requirements